Wednesday, October 28, 2015

 Fancy a medieval adventure?

 Since when was that fortunate?
 Well, they stole all the magical lamps which helped to protect everyone in the kingdom from evil.
-This also includes the most acclaimed lamp, a cherished and powerful Black Lamp so let's get going and rescue our dolly bird princess Griselda.
-Fail and death awaits you... great, uh?
+This also includes the most acclaimed lamp, a cherished and powerful Black Lamp.
+Of course, it does!
+So, let's get going and rescue our dolly bird princess Griselda.
+Fail and death awaits you... great storyline, uh?

 How about a medieval nightmare!

-The monsters all reign supreme and this is perhaps the game’s greatest and most annoying characteristic?
-Not only are their numbers countless but their assaults are countless and relentless!!
-Wherever you go, they appear like magic and it's a little odd because they don't need to open doors and can walk through walls.
+The monsters all reign supreme and this is perhaps the game’s greatest and possibly most annoying characteristic?
+Not only are their numbers countless but their assaults are relentless as they never cease!!
+Wherever you go, they appear like magic - that is a little odd because they don't need to open doors and can walk through walls.
 So this means there is literally no safe place that can offer a quiet moment of refuge which is brilliantly insane but can also be OTT.

 A beautiful looker?

-Throughout your adventure, the graphics are constantly awesome and feels like a cartoon chronicle of England's medieval age.
+Throughout your adventure, the graphics are constantly awesome and feel like a cartoon chronicle of England's medieval age.
 The monsters are the most alluring you could hope for - so charming!
 My favourites are the Imps and Trolls which are bewitching to watch with beautiful animation.
-It's hard to imagine better than this.
+It's hard to imagine better than this on a 16-bit platform.

 The audio is perfect.
-Not only is there an incredible theme tune but all in-game sound effects are zappy and exciting.
+Not only is there an incredible theme tune but, all in-game sound effects are zappy and exciting.
 Do I need to mention the in-game music?
 Like, wow!!
 Greensleeves, the olde English folk song.
-Wow!!
+Wow, the audio is superb!!

 The CryptO'pinion?

 Black Lamp is a brilliant game but it's not perfect.
-What is?
+But what is?
 My beef is with Jolly Jack's controls that can be slow to react due to his (superbly) animated movements.
 Imagine that you are walking right, and need to turn left to kill oncoming monsters.
-Well, this action cannot immediately happen because his walking animation needs to finish first.
+Well, this action cannot immediately happen because his walking animation must finish first.

 One of my favourite Atari ST games.